top of page

 Imagine trying to navigate daily life taking common idioms like "off the hook," "rule of thumb," "do the trick," "big deal," "let it go," "under the weather," etc., literally.
 How confusing would your world be?!

 Many of the kids on our caseloads in speech-language therapy are likely to take idioms literally, including kids with Autism Spectrum Disorder and Developmental Language Disorder (DLD).
 (For 6 important facts SLPs should know about DLD, see this post.)
 Recognition and comprehension of figurative language requires a flexibility with language that does not always come easily to some kids.
-What makes matters even more challenging is most people aren't conscious that they're using figurative language, and are therefore unaware of the potential comprehension pitfalls that result.
+What makes matters even more challenging is that most people aren't conscious that they're using figurative language, and are therefore unaware of the potential comprehension pitfalls that result.
 Comprehension of figurative language is key to students' understanding of both conversational language and reading, especially fiction.

 Whenever a teacher shares a text they'll be reading with students, or whenever I am previewing texts for potential use with my students, one of my priorities is to keep an eye out (😉) for idiomatic language and other types of figurative language like metaphors.
 This gives me plenty of opportunities to focus on figurative language in speech-language therapy.